AFK is an abbreviation for “away from keys” or “away from keyboard.”

 Writing without AFK

 An abbreviation like AFK can be just what you need at times.
 But when you have to write a more complete message in correct English for those job interviews, work chats, and emails, you need something more.
 You might say, “I’ll be right back” or “I need to step away for a few minutes.”
-You can also tell them what time you expect to be back.

 You might be AFK, but QuillBot never is.